 Whatever the case, this is the step in the selling process where you review your prospect’s pain points and demonstrate how your product or service can solve them.
 This is where you convince the prospect to buy.
 This is selling.

 If you're stuck on how to structure your sales presentation, these examples can offer guidance.

 5. Handling Objections

 Before closing a deal, your sales reps have to deal with sales objections.
 Here are a few objections they might face:

 - "I can't make a decision now, call me back next month."

 - "We don't have the budget for this."

-- "We like the way we're doing things now."
+- "We like how we're doing things now."

 - "I'm already in a contract with another vendor."

-- "Your product doesn't have all of the features we need."
+- "Your product doesn't have all the features we need."